Skip to Main Content

 These are just some of the formulas you can use to create numerical summaries of your data.
 COUNTUNIQUE will count the number of unique values in a range.
 SUM will total up a range of numbersSUMIF works similarly to COUNTIF, and will give you the sum of whatever cells within a range match your chosen criteria.

 If you had any issues with following along with the formulas we've explored here, check out this finished form of the sheet I made by following these steps.
-If you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+If you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson3_End Choose Make a Copy.
 You can look through this copy of the sheet to see what my version of this with all the formulas looks like.

 Learning Goals